ttinkr/metasquanch/README.md

 ### Prerequisites

-If you plan to run metasquanch as a container you need a working container engine like docker.
+If you plan to run metasquanch as a container you need a working container runtime like docker.

 ### Deployment